 As we thread our way through the streets of the old medina we will pass several fascinating mosque façades from the Fatimid, Almohad and Ottoman periods, including a Fatimid qubba (Kalaout el-Koubba), or dome chamber.
 Its façade is a rare example of North African Fatimid decoration, and the dome itself, decorated with a raised zig-zag pattern, is the only dome of its type outside Cairo, which was captured by the Fatimids in 969.

 Within the medina lies Sousse’s great mosque and ribat that, although now a little way inland, originally overlooked its harbour.
 The great mosque was built in 851 and was based upon the Sidi Oqba Mosque at Kairouan.
 Its walls have battlements and its defensive towers, to which domes were later added, originally defended the harbour.
-The nearby ribat, is a simple but powerful building: a soaring main entrance leads into a central courtyard surrounded by two storeys of cells.
-On the first floor a prayer hall stretches the length of the building and a watchtower rises from the ramparts.
+The nearby ribat is a simple but powerful building.
+A soaring main entrance leads into a central courtyard surrounded by two storeys of cells.
+On the first floor a prayer hall stretches the length of the building.
+A watchtower rises from the ramparts.
 A ribat housed warriors of the faith, and the role of Sousse’s ribat was to defend the port from (Christian) European incursions.

 After lunch at a local restaurant, we visit a house museum, the Dar Essid.
-The small palace will give you an excellent view of life in Tunisia in the 19th century.
+The small palace will give you a vivid view of life in Tunisia in the 19th century.
 Today’s program has been timed to conclude around mid-afternoon.
-You may wish to continue exploring the medina or return to the hotel (which is approximately 600m) for some leisure time by the pool or private beach.
+You may wish to continue exploring the medina or return to the hotel (which is approximately 600m from the city centre) for some leisure time by the pool or on its private beach.
 (Overnight Sousse) BL

 Tataouine - 2 nights